StateArchivesOfNorthCarolina/ratom-server/README.rst

 Deployment for this project is done by CircleCI on each merge to ``develop``.
 You can inspect the ``.circle/config.yml`` file to see how it's done, or update the process.

+The frontend is deployed to a separate pod via its own repo, using the same process.

 You can also test or update the deployment locally in the ``deployment/`` directory::

     pip install -r requirements/dev.txt